leeper/legexpcourse/index.md

 Experiments orchestrated by researchers:

  - **Required**: Broockman (2013) - "Black Politicians Are More Intrinsically Motivated to Advance Blacks' Interests: A Field Experiment Manipulating Political Incentives"
- - **Suggested**: Broockman, Butler (2011) - "Do Politicians Racially Discriminate Against Constituents?
+ - **Suggested**: Butler, Broockman (2011) - "Do Politicians Racially Discriminate Against Constituents?
 A Field Experiment on State Legislators"
  - **Suggested**: Neblo, Esterling, Kennedy, Lazer, Sokhey (2010) - "Who Wants To Deliberate—And Why?"
  - **Suggested**: Esterling, Neblo, Lazer (2011) - "Means, Motive, And Opportunity In Becoming Informed About Politics"
  - **Suggested**: Butler, Nickerson (2011) - "Can Learning Constituency Opinion Affect How Legislators Vote?
 Results from a Field Experiment"

 Experiments *not* orchestrated by researchers:

- - **Required**: Cirone, van Coppenolle (2017) - "Cabinets, Committees and Careers: A Natural Experiment in 19th Century France"
+ - **Suggested**: Cirone, van Coppenolle (2017) - "Cabinets, Committees and Careers: A Natural Experiment in 19th Century France"
  - **Suggested**: Broockman, Butler (2015) - "Do Better Committee Assignments Meaningfully Benefit Legislators?
 Evidence from a Randomized Experiment in the Arkansas State Legislature"
  - **Suggested**: Kellermann, Shepsle (2009) - "Congressional Careers, Committee Assignments, and Seniority Randomization in the US House of Representatives"
  - **Suggested**: Loewen, Koop, Settle, Fowler (2014) - "A Natural Experiment in Proposal Power and Electoral Success"